Kookie-Pls/English-Thesaurus/README.md

 # English Thesaurus
 Enter a word and you recieve the definition.
+The code finds the word within the data.json file and retrieves the definition.